-

 How the Church is Failing Its Single Members

 How the Church is Failing Its Single Members Celibacy is a beautiful vow, and the Church almost never talks about it.
 Why wouldn’t we praise someone for literally devoting themselves to God, both in this life and the next?
-Remember that Jesus calls us to leave behind our nets in favor of a life following Continue reading
+Remember that Jesus calls us to leave behind our nets in favor of a life following Him (Matthew 4:20).
+Sometimes, relationships can hold believers back from a full life with Christ – meaning a relationship can be a “net” that we must cast aside.
+When you are single, your time is His, and you are more able to fully devote yourself… Continue reading

 -